nodejs/wiki-archive/API-changes-between-v0.6-and-v0.8.md

    * the `'exit'` event is renamed to `'death'`.
    * the `kill()` method is renamed to `destroy()`.
    * the `CLUSTER_WORKER_ID` env is now called `CLUSTER_UNIQUE_ID`, but you should not have used that any way.
+   * workers do now kill them self when they accidentally losses there connection with the master.

  * `http`
    * `http.Server` emits `'connect'` event instead of `'upgrade'` when the CONNECT method is requested.